-NOTE: The Tableau with MFA user authentication method is supported starting in version 2.9.8 by leveraging personal access tokens.
+The Tableau with MFA user authentication method is supported starting in version 2.9.8 by leveraging personal access tokens.
+See below for further instructions.

-The Tableau Extract Refresh plugin creates a Mitto job that refreshes a Tableau Extract on Tableau Server or Tableau Online.
+The Tableau Extract Refresh plugin creates a Zuar Runner job that refreshes a Tableau Extract on Tableau Server or Tableau Online.
 The Tableau Extract can either be an extract embedded in a workbook or a published data source.

-The main use case for this job type is to add this job to the end of a Mitto sequence.
-This way the Tableau data is refreshed immediately after the data is refreshed in Mitto.
+Best practice for using a Tableau Extract Refresh job in most cases is to add this job to the end of a Zuar Runner sequence.
+This way the Tableau data is refreshed immediately after the data is refreshed in Zuar Runner.

 The Tableau Extract Refresh plugin uses the Tableau Rest API to essentially press the "Run Now" button: